 Cons Of The Level 1 CE Protectors

 The main reason you wear protection armors is to keep yourself from broken bones or injury in an accident.
 When this is compromised, it means the armor is not good enough.
-Level 1 CE armors are suitable protectors, but they are not good enough.
+Level 1 CE armors are suitable protectors, but they are not good enough compared to its counterpart.
 This is because they have a limit of force they can withstand, and the limit is low.

 What Is A CE level 2?